-The website is new, but I’ve been hanging around the web for a long time.
+The website is relatively new, but I’ve been hanging around the web for a long time.
 The Wayback Machine crawled my first website in 1997, the year after it started its archiving.
 I was teaching computer science in those days and I had followed closely the development of the internet and the the process that led to hypertext and the World Wide Web.
 Before the web, some may remember, computer-savvy folks shared their data on something called gopher and held email discussions on usenet user groups.
-Once the web became popular, we learned how to use hypertext markup language.
-We viewed the pages we wrote in HTML, I remember, with Mosaic browser.
+Once the web became popular, we learned how to use hypertext markup language (HTML) to construct web pages.
+We viewed the pages, I remember, with the Mosaic browser.
 This was soon replaced by the early Netscape browser and its famous shooting star logo.

 Over the last 20 years I’ve used the internet for a lot of projects.
 Pieces of me are all over the web.
 Links to some of those pieces are collected on these pages.
 I became a writer about the time I started fiddling with networks and the web, so most of the bits of me on the web have to do with writing.
 This site is, above all, a display case for the books I have written.